testtemplate/testtemplate/README.md

-# testtemplate
+# TestTemplate

 TestTemplate is a java library that provides a fluent builder to write a suite of test from a default one and its alternatives.